ccmakers/ccmakers-website/content/posts/2019-04-09-fun-at-the-launchpad/index.md

 slug: "/2019-04-09-fun-at-the-launchpad"
 date: 2019-04-09
 title: "Fun at the LaunchPad"
-summary: "A blog to recount the events that happen in the Harwich Makerspace on Tuesdays."
+summary: "A blog to recount the events that happen in the LaunchPad MakerSpace on Tuesdays."
 coverPicture: "./Doorbell_v4.jpg"
 author: rob-wilson
 ---